 Because buses often don’t have seatbelts or other safety features, school bus accidents in Quakertown can have severe consequences for the kids on board.
 If your child was hurt because of a negligent bus driver, school district, or bus operating company, let a seasoned attorney fight to hold the wrongdoers accountable and protect your child’s future.

-A capable legal representative from Ostroff Injury Law will be an irreplaceable ally from start to finish of your case.
+A capable legal representative from Ostroff Godshall Injury and Accident Lawyers will be an irreplaceable ally from start to finish of your case.
 Call us today to set up a free consultation.
 You will not owe us a cent unless and until we recover compensation on your behalf.